YongHee-Kim/XLSXasJSON2.jl/README.md

 ## Acknowledgement
-As it is stated in the [license](./LICENSE), this package is developed with resources from [Devsisters Corp.](https://github.com/Devsisters) and inspired by the design of [excel-as-json](https://github.com/stevetarver/excel-as-json)
+Portions of project were developed under the support of [Devsisters Corp.](https://github.com/Devsisters).
+And inspired by the design of [excel-as-json](https://github.com/stevetarver/excel-as-json)

 ## Usage
 Parse Excel xlsx files into a Julia data structure to write them as a JSON encoded file.